SESYNC-ci/ci-spring2016/Lessons/sql.md

     dbGetQuery(con, "SELECT * FROM surveys WHERE (year >= 2000) AND (species_id = 'DM');")

-Note that the parentheses aren’t needed, but again, they help with readability.
+Note that the parentheses arenâ€™t needed, but again, they help with readability.
 They also ensure that the computer combines AND and OR in the way that we intend.
 <!--